ACCESS-NRI/ILAMB-workflow/slink_to_access-esm1-5/README.md

 2. Before you run this script, make sure you have the pass to GROUP fs38.

-3. When you start to use it, there are three environment variables you need to define in pbs.job file:
+3. When you start to use it, there are three environment variables you need to define in pbs_ts.job file:
 ```
   $MODULE_PATH=YOUR_MODULE_PATH
   $MODULE=YOUR_MODULE